Army Ammunition: Actions Needed to Improve Management of Procurement and Production Practices

 Department of the Army | The Secretary of the Army should ensure the Assistant Secretary of the Army for Acquisition, Logistics, and Technology directs the Joint Program Executive Office Armaments and Ammunition, in conjunction with Joint Munitions Command and Army Contracting Command, to establish a mechanism to collect, analyze, validate, archive, and share lessons learned related to managing conventional ammunition procurement and production at government-owned, contractor-operated plants.
 (Recommendation 2) |

 DOD concurred with the recommendation.
-In October 2022, Army officials stated that they are developing a mechanism to collect, analyze, validate, store, archive, disseminate, and share lessons learned associated with managing the government-owned, contractor-operated Army ammunition plants.
-Lessons learned will be captured from government-owned, contractor-operated competitions, contracting, Performance Work Statement execution, modernization, and production.
-Officials estimate that they will complete these actions in December 2023.
+In December 2023, the Army stated that they are developing a mechanism to collect, analyze, validate, store, archive, disseminate, and share lessons learned associated with managing the government-owned, contractor-operated Army ammunition plants.
+Lessons learned from the past 15 years have been captured from government-owned, contractor-operated competitions, contracting, Performance Work Statement execution, modernization, and production.
+These lessons will be made available through a database maintained by the Joint Program Executive Office for Armaments and Ammunition.
+The Army completed this action in August 2024.

 |